carpentries/lesson-example/LAYOUT.md

     this lesson, and is about the filesystem.
 (Note that we use hyphens rather than underscores in filenames.)
 See "Topics" below.

 4.  `install.md`: instructions for installing the software tools used by learners for this lesson.
+    Setup instructions for tools used by the core lessons are already available at the
+    [workshop template][swc-workshop-template-rendered] page.
+    Setup instructions for any other tools must be provided in `install.md`.

 5.  `reference.md`: a cheat sheet summarizing key terms and commands, syntax, etc., that can be printed and given to learners.
 See